PO Box 9021, Wilmington, DE 19809, USA

 (ph): species with a photo in the FONT website

-A primary source is the "The Birds of Ecuador - Status, Distribution, and Taxonomy" by Robert S. Ridgely and Paul J. Greenfield.
+A primary reference for this list has been the "The Birds of Ecuador - Status, Distribution, and Taxonomy" by Robert S. Ridgely and Paul J. Greenfield, published in 2001.

 Additional Links: